SergeyBukhtiyarov/CityDistanceCalc/README.md

                    3) calculation type: <Crowflight,Distance matrix>
  as example   ----- http://localhost:8080/calc?city0=Moscow&city1=Novokuibishevsk&calculate=matrix

- #### 4.To add another cities to the DB you should send XML POST request (POSTMAN) to ----- http://localhost:8080/uploads
+ #### 4.To add another cities to the DB you should send POST request with XML payload (POSTMAN) to ----- http://localhost:8080/uploads

  as example of POST request
  ```xml